 The Company currently has no income from operations and relies on financing through the issuance of additional shares of its common stock.
 Management has been successful in accessing the equity markets in prior years, but there is no assurance that such sources will be available, on acceptable terms, or at all in the future.
 Factors which could impact management's ability to access the equity markets include the state of capital markets, market prices for natural resources and the non-viability of the projects.

-9.0 SHARE CAPITAL AND DISCLOSURE OF OUTSTANDING SHARE DATA
+11.0 SHARE CAPITAL AND DISCLOSURE OF OUTSTANDING SHARE DATA

-At June 30, 2018, the authorized share capital was an unlimited number of common shares and there were 24,777,586 common shares issued and outstanding.
-As at the date of this MD&A the Company had 24,777,586 common shares issued and outstanding.
+At December 31, 2018, the authorized share capital was an unlimited number of common shares and there were 31,130,086 common shares issued and outstanding.